 With the wave of unanimous fear that AI is here to take over human jobs, designers had been relatively optimistic that they were safe from the bout of AI, since good design entails social intelligence and creativity, and a deep understating of human emotions and empathy, lacking in a machine.
 However, as the recent turn of events has it, designers do have some cause to fear!

 Why Artificial Intelligent Is A Powerful Design Tool?

 Instead of articulating their utmost loathing at the recent turn of developments, designers would fare better by embracing Artificial Intelligence and working in collaboration with it.
 All the best designers know that a profound study of human behavior is indispensable to making the best choices for their clients.
 However, as history has proven, designers are only so capable as to make the decisions that were good for the people some of the time, instead of decisions that were best for individuals all the time.
 This is where Artificial intelligence comes in to play.

 AI facilitates designers in anticipating, and catering to the needs of individual users.
 Think about intuitive educational robots that monitor a child’s tutoring plan based on his frustration levels and attention spans, and bathroom mirrors which are designed to fine-tune a room’s lighting depending on stress levels.
-With AI, services and products aren’t just performing rudimentary functions anymore; they’re emotionally aware, allowing designers to create the most suitable and personalized experience for each user.
+With AI, services and products such as LogoAi aren’t just performing rudimentary functions anymore; they’re emotionally aware, allowing designers to create the most suitable and personalized experience for each user.